quentintaranpino/nostrcheck-server/DOCS.md

 ### domains [GET]

 This method retrieves a list of available domains with their requirements (invite, payment and maxsatoshi) in the application.
+Also returns the minimum and maximum length of the username.

 Endpoint: https://nostrcheck.me/api/v2/domains